Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 - As a manager, I want to be able to select a source of data, so that I am able to use my own excel file as data source.
 - As a manager, I would like to select the company that I work for, to work with only the relevant data.
 - As a manager, I would like to select the results of a specific question, to get only the results of this question.
-- As a manager, I would like to select an overview of the overall results of the company survey, to get all relevant information on one scree.
+- As a manager, I would like to select an overview of the overall results of the company survey, to get all relevant information on one screen.

 **All users**